 Why You Should Consider New Brainstorming Techniques

 You’ve probably tried a few of these techniques when forced to in a group or team building session.
 But have you ever tried them unprompted?
 Regular brainstorming and ideation will help you come up with new ideas, think of new ways to solve problems and help your team collaborate better.
+There are many resources online that will undoubtedly teach you some good techniques, check out this post on the 18 Best Idea Generation Techniques.

 Don’t Take It Too Seriously…